skurbee/YTArchiver/README.md

 # YTArchiverTool
-A personal project to replace 4KVideoDownloader+ with some extra features that I needed built in, built entirely with Claude-Code.
+A personal project to replace 4KVideoDownloader+, with some extra features that I needed built in.
+Built entirely with Claude-Code.

 I put some pictures on the wiki.

-What started out as a simple script has turned into a YT-DLP GUI with some features I wanted added on top.
 I now use it in replacement of 4kVideoDownloader+ to download/archive full YT channels.

+USE:
 Add channel to sub list

 Choose resolution to download that channel at